 Credit cards will take you only so far and probably wind up going into default when you fall behind in payments.
 If you pay things like Federal Income Taxes with a credit card, you are in big trouble already.
 Yes it gets the government temporarily off your back, but the card interest will escalate your balance-due dramatically before you know it.

 - Found a home in the country at a dramatically low price (The BudgetHouse Renovator) and taken my housing payment from $1050 per month in rent (Ft.
-Lauderdale, FL) to $573 per month (Defuniak Springs, FL) in an all-inclusive mortgage expense.
-This payment includes property tax, homeowner’s insurance, and mortgage insurance (which is in the amount of a $47 deduction out of each payment).
+Lauderdale, FL) to $550 per month (Defuniak Springs, FL) in an all-inclusive mortgage expense.
+This PITI payment includes:

-- Participated in picking my own fruits and vegetables where available to save money
+- Participated in picking my own fruit events and vegetables where available to save money.

-- Dramatically reduced my city-based pathetic Yuppie Mindset
+- Dramatically modified my pathetic city-based Yuppie Mindset.

 I am talking to myself when I write articles like this.
 My guilt lies in the fact that I could have implemented a lot of these procedures much earlier in my life.